Low-Carb and High Protein Avocado Egg Salad with Cottage Cheese (Video)

-I’ve seen recipes on the web for egg salad with avocado and egg salad with cottage cheese, and the idea of combining them had been swirling around in my head for a while now.
-Then last week my brother Rand came to visit, and he’s a vegetarian.
-So I made this recipe as something that would work for a vegetarian houseguest and a protein-obsessed salad eater (that would be me), and we both loved it.
+I first made this a few years ago when my brother Rand came to visit.
+He’s a vegetarian, so I made this recipe as something that would work for both a vegetarian houseguest and a protein-obsessed salad eater (that would be me), and we both loved it.
 Rand ate his inside Joseph’s Low-Carb Pita Bread and I just ate mine plain.

-And when I sat down to write this post I had a little bowl of the leftover egg and avocado salad, which was still delicious after being in the fridge overnight, yaay!
+And I was happy to discover this was still delicious after being in the fridge overnight, yaay!
+(I don’t think it will keep well for much longer than one night though, but I bet you won’t have that much left over.)
 I do think it’s partly the combination of flavors in my dressing that made this such a wow for me, so if you try it I hope you will at least take a look at the recipe for my take on perfect egg salad and not just go on egg salad auto pilot!
 And I think you will like it!

 More Tasty Ideas with Boiled Eggs:

-Egg Salad in Pita with Green Olives, Green Onions, and Dijon ~ Kalyn’s Kitche
+Egg Salad in Pita with Green Olives, Green Onions, and Dijon ~ Kalyn’s Kitchen

 Dill Pickle Deviled Eggs ~ Spend with Pennies